Stay abreast of the regional Polyethylene terephthalate markets that matter to you.

 From pricing information to the analysis you need to understand it, ICIS coverage of regional Polyethylene terephthalate markets is second to none.

-We offer the following regional Polyethylene terephthalate coverage to keep you informed of factors and developments affecting prices in the Europe Polyethylene terephthalate marketplace.
+We offer the following regional Polyethylene terephthalate analysis and news coverage to keep you informed of factors and developments affecting prices in the Europe Polyethylene terephthalate marketplace.

 Track historical price data

 Breaking news of latest developments affecting the markets.

 ICIS price assessments are based on information gathered from a wide cross-section of the market, comprising consumers, producers, traders and distributors from more than 250 reporters world-wide.
 Confirmed deals, verified by both buyer and seller, provide the foundation of our price assessments.

 Our in-depth market knowledge drives our specialist focus, as we recognise the importance of individual market dynamics and not a one-size-fits-all approach.